fpdevil/goprog/README.md

 A series of random stuff which I am playing with `golang` as a part of my continued effort to grasp the language features.

+## Miscellaneous code

+Some of the random code fragments I revisit as a part of my continuous learning initiative are in [gemeric](https://github.com/fpdevil/goprog/tree/master/random-stuff/generic)

 ## GOPL

 Selective exercises from the excellent book `The Go Programming Language`